tjhickey724/discrete_math/notes/sequences/AVLapplication.md

 * $B(k) = 2*B(k-1) + 1$
 and we can prove by induction that this means $B(k) = 2^k-1$

+Full Binary trees are used to implement what is called a Priority Queue.
+The idea is that one inserts elements into the Queue or removes "the lowest" element.
+The Queue is a full binary tree except that the last row is only full on the left.
+The time to insert a new element or remove the smallest is proportional to the height of the tree and since a full binary tree of height h has about $n=2^h$ nodes, we conclude that the height h is proportional to $\log_n$.
+* $n=2^h$  so $h = \log_2(n)$

+and this makes for a very efficient algorithm it can insert or remove up to a billion nodes with only about 30 steps for each of these operations!

+## The AVL algorithm and Fibonacci trees.
 The fibonacci trees can be defined recursively as follows:
 * $F_1$ is a single node
 * $F_2$ is a tree where the root has one child on the left and none on the right